 Phantom 4 Pro V2.0 Max Speed

-The Phantom 4 Pro V2 has an impressive 45 mph (46.8 km/h) speed, flying in Sports mode at close to sea level with no wind.
-The speed breaks down as follows for the different flight modes;
+The Phantom 4 Pro V2 has an impressive top speed of 45 mph (46.8 km/h), flying in Sports mode at close to sea level with no wind.
+The Phantom 4 speed breaks down as follows for the different flight modes;

 Phantom 4 Pro V2.0 Max Ascent Speed